 Can you make money from pencil drawings?

-The endless possibilities depend on your willingness to promote your work and get it out there.
+The endless possibilities depend on your willingness to promote and get your work out there.
 Several online marketplaces would be a good place to start.
 Pencil drawings can be turned into prints and sold that way.
 You could also look into selling digital copies of your work.
 You could also explore licensing your work to companies for use in advertising or other commercial ventures.

 Is there a market for pencil drawings?